trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

       - Enables :ref:`Table statistics <delta-lake-table-statistics>` for
         performance improvements.
       - ``true``
+    * - ``delta.per-transaction-metastore-cache-maximum-size``
+      - Maximum number of metastore data objects per transaction in the Hive metastore cache.
+      - ``1000``
+    * - ``delta.delete-schema-locations-fallback``
+      - Whether schema locations should be deleted when Trino can't determine whether they contain external files.
+      - ``false``
+    * - ``delta.parquet.time-zone``
+      - Time zone for Parquet read and write.
+      - JVM default

 The following table describes performance tuning catalog properties for the connector.